GearFox98/downTube/README.md

 Simply as doing double click on downTube on it's folder, calling it from a terminal on it's root folder.

     user@user-pc:~/downTube Folder$ ./downTube

+If you installed it from the .deb package open a terminal and call it.

+    user@user-pc:~$ downtube

  ## Changelog